US STOCKS-Wall Street sees little cheer on Christmas eve

 tepid start in December.

-The S&P 500 index showed three new 52-week highs and no new
+The S&P 500 index showed six new 52-week highs and no new

 (Reporting by Abhiram Nandakumar and Ankur Banerjee in